hitbtc-com/hitbtc-api/README.md

 `GET /api/2/public/orderbook/{symbol}`

-An order book is an electronic list of buy and sell orders for a specific symbol, organized by price level.
+An order book is an electronic list of buy and sell orders for a specific ticker symbol, organized by price level.

 Parameters: